gwendebrul/print-ip/README.md

     LOCATION => the ssh to your print server
-    PRINTER => the name of the CUPS printer to print to
+    PRINTER => the name of the CUPS printer to print to FIRSTNUMBER => this is the first digits before the first . (ex: 192 or 10)

 ### crontab